WHaverals/IntroDH-Fall2024/policies.md

 - **Discussion**{: .label .label-blue}: Sessions that combine lecturing with discussions, emphasizing critical engagement with the assigned materials.
 - **Lab**{: .label .label-red}: Hands-on sessions that apply concepts in a practical setting.
 - **Present**{: .label .label-green}: Sessions where students present their projects or research.
-- **Field Trip**{: .label .label-yellow}: Visit to Princeton University Library Special Collections.
+- **Field Trip**{: .label .label-yellow}: Visit to Princeton University Library's Special Collections and Makerspace.

 ## Attendance and Participation